Hometown Traveler: Your Indie Guide to San Francisco

 And for a sit-down meal at a good value… Little Star Pizza in Nopa and the Mission has great pizza and has been a favorite among locals for the last half-decade.
 For authentic Chicago-style pizza, you can’t beat Paxti’s in Hayes Valley.
 After lunch, take a stroll down the block for some great boutiques and designy type shops including Huf shoe store and Timbuk 2 bags or get a delectable cupcake at Miette and enjoy it in newly built Octavia Park.

 For vegans/vegetarians or hippies, Café Gratitude is one of the best raw/vegan restaurants in the city.
 If you’re less concerned about health and more about taste, Golden Era Chinese also serves up a vegetarian-only menu.
-As a meat-eater, I’ve never been much for vegan or vegetarian fare, but this place is amazing, especially with their meat substitute dishes!
-A word of advice though, if you are prone to being easily brainwashed and like to join cults you might do well to avoiding this place since it’s been said that the people that run the place are a cult.
+As a meat eater, I’ve never been much for vegan or vegetarian fare, but this place is amazing, especially with their meat substitute dishes!
+A word of advice though, if you are prone to being easily brainwashed and like to join cults you might do well to avoid this place since it’s been said that the people that run the place are a cult.

 And a meal to spend some money…San Francisco is known as a foodie town so it’s extremely difficult to narrow it down to just one restaurant.
 If I were to mention one, I would recommend Delphina, where you can get amazing pizza in the pizzeria or Italian cuisine in the restaurant section.
 This is place is the buzz of trendy locals, so more often than not you’ll find the dining room bustling on any given night.
 Forget about ordering “authentic” Italian in North Beach.
 Locals know that North Beach is for tourists.
 For other cuisines go to Dosa for Indian, Sushi Bistro for sushi, Nopa for new American, Bar Crudo for raw seafood, and for the ultimate foodie experience, French Laundry in Yountville for French (reservations recommended).